 01 of 10

 If you are starting tomatoes from seed, be sure to give the seedlings plenty of room to branch out.
-Crowded conditions inhibit their growth and lead to disease later on, so transplant them into their own individual 4 inch pot, shortly after they get their first set of true leaves.
-Here are some detailed tips for growing tomatoes from seed
+Crowded conditions inhibit their growth, which stresses them and leads to disease later on.
+You should transplant tomato seedlings into their own individual 4-inch pots shortly after they get their first set of true leaves.
+Here are some detailed tips for growing tomatoes from seed.

 02 of 10

-To ensure the plants grow stocky, not spindly, keep the young plants only a couple of inches from fluorescent grow lights.
-You will need to raise the lights (or lower the plants) as the... seedlings grow.
-When you're ready to plant them outside, choose the sunniest part of your vegetable garden.
+To ensure the tomato plants grow stocky, not spindly, keep the young plants only a couple of inches from fluorescent grow lights.
+You will need to raise the lights (or lower the plants) as... the seedlings grow.
+When you're ready to plant them outside, choose the sunniest part of your vegetable garden to plant them in.

 03 of 10

 Tomato plants need to move and sway in the breeze, to develop strong stems.
 That happens naturally outdoors, but if you start to grow your seedlings inside, you will need to provide some type of air circulation.
 Create a breeze by turning a fan on them for 5 - 10 minutes, twice a day.
 That small amount of time will make a big difference.

 Another option is to ruffle the tomato plants by gently rubbing your hand back and forth across their tops for a few minutes.
 You will need to do this several... times a day.
 It's a bit more effort, but their wonderful tomato scent will rub off on you, as a bonus.

 04 of 10